 Make sure that users can update easily their “preferred name” settings.
 And that it is used for any subsequent communication.

-Well seriously, no. First of all, they can change through wedding or, in certain cases outside the scope of a wedding.
-Many countries allow a legal procedure to change your last name.
+Well seriously, no. Many countries allow a legal procedure to change your last name.

 Please, make sure that the last name of a user can be changed.